BRAIN AWARENESS WEEK PROCLAMATIONS

-- Know to whom the request should be officially made (name and title of mayor, city council member, governor, assembly person, as examples) and to whom the request should be sent for processing.
-Just a handful of telephone calls will identify the correct office which often has standard procedures for issuance of official proclamations.
+- Know to whom the request should be officially made (name and title of mayor, city council member, governor, assembly person, for example) and to whom the request should be sent for processing.
+Just a handful of telephone calls will identify the correct office, which often has standard procedures for issuance of official proclamations.

 - Don’t forget to clear your plan through the appropriate channels within your organization.
 Be a strategist; the higher the rank of the person sending the request, the better.